If you are trying to choose between Theragun, Hyperice, and Hydragun, the real question is not which brand sounds coolest.

 Battery Life

-The Hypervolt battery lasts up to 3 hours on a single charge, the Theragun PRO battery lasts for 2.5 hours (but you get a second battery you can take with you as a replacement), and the Hydragun battery lasts for up to 7 hours on a single charge!
+The Hypervolt battery lasts up to 3 hours on a single charge, the Theragun PRO battery lasts for 2 hours (but you get a second battery you can take with you as a replacement), and the Hydragun battery lasts for 3-6 hours on a single charge!

 With the Theragun, you’ll need to take that second battery with you if you want it to work for more than 150 minutes.